Kathryn Newton: Career

 Newton plays Lucy in Pokémon Detective Pikachu, a 2019 live action film based on the video game of the same name.
 She also played the lead role of Allie in the Netflix mystery drama series The Society, which premiered on May 10, 2019.
 In 2020, she starred in the well-reviewed horror comedy film Freaky, directed by Christopher Landon, as a teenage girl who switches bodies with a serial killer.
 In 2021, she appeared in The Map of Tiny Perfect Things, directed by Ian Samuels.
-She portrays Cassie Lang in the Marvel Cinematic Universe film Ant-Man and the Wasp: Quantumania replacing Emma Fuhrmann in the role.
+She portrays Cassie Lang in the Marvel Cinematic Universe film Ant-Man and the Wasp: Quantumania, replacing Emma Fuhrmann who played the character in Avengers: Endgame.

 In 2024, Newton starred as Brittany Winner in Winner, a black-comedy about Reality Winner that premiered at the Sundance Film Festival on January 20.
 Newton played Lisa Swallows in the comedy-horror Lisa Frankenstein, a 1980s-teen-film retelling of Frankenstein; it was directed by Zelda Williams for her debut film and released on February 9.
 She played Sammy in Abigail, a vampire driven horror film which premiered at the Overlook Film Festival on April 7.
 Newton played the supporting role of Chloe in Griffin in Summer, an independent film which premiered at the Tribeca film festival on June 6, 2024.

+In June 2026, it was announced Newton would star opposite Cooper Hoffman in Hulu's new drama pilot, Durango.